shon/old_pelican_blog/src/jsonrpc.rst

 .. image:: src/images/003.png

-jspnrpc function that you see in above screenshot is part of our js client library.
-Really it is a a few lines wrapper on top of `jquery jspnrpc plugin <https://github.com/datagraph/jquery-jsonrpc>`_ function jsonRPC.request()
+jsonrpc function that you see in above screenshot is part of our js client library.
+Really it is a a few lines wrapper on top of `jquery jsonrpc plugin <https://github.com/datagraph/jquery-jsonrpc>`_ function jsonRPC.request()

 Do you think JSONRPC2 is fairly successful in helping create a maintainable application?